xvrh/puppeteer-dart/README.md

 This library does 2 things:

-1) Download the Chromium binaries and launch a Chromium process.
+1) Download the Chrome binaries and launch a Chrome process.
 2) Connect to this process with Websocket and send json commands to control the browser.

-Due to limitations on mobile platforms (iOS and Android), **it is not possible to launch an external Chromium process on iOS and Android**.
+Due to limitations on mobile platforms (iOS and Android), **it is not possible to launch an external Chrome process on iOS and Android**.
 So, step 1) does not work on mobile.

 You can still use `puppeteer-dart` on Flutter either with: